 Differences between Capital Expenditure and Deferred Revenue Expenditure

-- The capital expenditure is written off using depreciation expense.
+- The CAPEX is written off using depreciation expense.
 However, in case of deferred revenue expenditure, it is written off over the following 3 to 5 years from the year incurred.

 - The benefits from capital expenditure accrue for a more extended period in the business for like 10 years or more.
 On the other hand, the benefits from deferred revenue expenditure are reaped between 3 to 5 years of the business.

 - Capital expenditure is incurred, which helps in the creation of the asset.
 Since the investment done helps in the creation of assets, these can be created into cash as and when required by the business.
 These revenue expendituresRevenue ExpendituresRevenue expenditure refers to those costs incurred during regular business operations by the organization while availing its benefits in the same period.
 Such operating expenses include rent, utility expenses, salary, insurance expenses, etc. are incurred mostly on sales promotion and advertising activities, and therefore, cannot be converted to cash.

 - Capital Expenditure is done towards any investment, which increases the earning capacity of a business.
-This may mean to purchase an asset for the business like the purchase of a plant, machinery, building, copyrights, etc. On the other hand, revenue expenditures mean to make an investment that maintains the earning capacity of the business.
+This may mean purchasing an asset for the business like the purchase of a plant, machinery, building, copyrights, etc. On the other hand, revenue expenditures mean to make an investment that maintains the earning capacity of the business.
 The company would derive the benefit from this revenue expenditure over the period of one accounting period to some 3 to 5 years.

 This article has been a guide to Deferred Revenue Expenditure and its definition.
-Here we discuss deferred revenue expenditure examples and its differences from capital expenditure.
+Here we discuss deferred revenue expenditure examples and their differences from capital expenditure.
 You can learn more about accounting from following articles –